kornysietsma/korny-info-blog/_posts/2020-09-06-introducing-the-polyglot-code-explorer.html.markdown

 A few things are of fairly high priority - I'd like to handle git history renames better, projects with a lot of refactoring will have poorer quality metrics at the moment.

-I'd also love to get feedback to help me prioritise - feel free to add comments on the Disqus form below, or contact me [on Twitter](https://twitter.com/kornys) or other social media - or for bugs / improvements you can raise issues on the linked GitHub projects.
+I'd also love to get feedback to help me prioritise - feel free to contact me on [Mastodon](https://hachyderm.io/@korny) or [Bluesky](https://bsky.app/profile/korny.sietsma.com) - or for bugs / improvements you can raise issues on the linked GitHub projects.